ConfuzzedCat/TerrariaInjector.TerraSocket/README.md

 # TerrariaInjector.TerraSocket
-TerraSocket, but for "vanilla" terraria
+TerraSocket, but for the latest version of Terraria

 ## Build
-1. extract "ReLogic.dll" from Terraria.exe (TerrariaInjector will automatically do this)
+1. extract "ReLogic.dll" from Terraria.exe
 2. add "Terraria.exe", "ReLogic.dll" and "TerrariaInjector.exe" in to the folder where "TerrariaInjector.TerraSocket.sln" is.
-3. download websocekt-sharp.dll, 0Harmnoy.dll(net35) and Newtonsoft.Json.dll and add them in TerraSocket/Libs
+3. download websocket-sharp.dll, 0Harmony.dll(net35) and Newtonsoft.Json.dll and add them in TerraSocket/Libs